Protections against overdraft penalties

-A new checking account could be a student's first foray into budgeting and that could mean costly mistakes in the form of overdrafts, Montanaro says.
+A new checking account could be a student's first foray into budgeting and that could mean costly mistakes in the form of overdrafts.

-When that happens, there's usually a fee for nonsufficient funds, or NSF, typically costing more than $30, he says.
+When that happens, there's usually a fee for nonsufficient funds, or NSF, averaging more than $33, according to Bankrate's most recent survey.

-"Overdraft and insufficient-fund charges can quickly turn a small purchase like a cup of coffee into a four course meal," Montanaro says.
+"Overdraft and insufficient-fund charges can quickly turn a small purchase like a cup of coffee into a 4-course meal," says USAA's Montanaro.

-To help reduce these fees, many banks allow student checking accounts to link to another savings account or line of credit as a backup, University of Mississippi's Cyree says.
-If the student overdraws the checking balance, a deposit from the backup account would automatically be transferred into the student checking account.
+To help reduce these fees, many banks allow student checking accounts to link to another savings account or line of credit as a backup.

-Using backup accounts can be helpful, but students should be careful not to let it lead to a false sense of security, Cyree says.
+Using backup accounts can be helpful, but students should be careful not to feel a false sense of security, he says.
 Otherwise, it could lead to another potential problem from young adults: the misuse of credit.

 "We don't want to give our college students such a large safety net that they'll feel it's OK to continue to make the same financial mistakes," Cyree says.